-THIS SECTION TO BE COMPLETED BY COUNCILLOR: Donation Requested by: Mayor FC Beveridge Cr S Bennetto Cr GJ Lohmann Cr AP Barr Cr JD Mathews Date of request:/ Purpose of Donation: (A written request from the Community Organisation is to be attached to this form.)
-Amount of Donation \$ Amount Is GST applicable Yes No Amount of GST \$ Amount Donation to be made payable to: Organisation By EFT (please provide bank details) BSB: ACCOUNT: ■ Cheque - payable to: Authorised by Chief Executive Officer (Signature): Date:/ THIS SECTION TO BE COMPLETED BY ACTIONING OFFICER: Discretionary Funds - Job Number Allocation: (please tick) Councillor (please tick) Mayor FC Beveridge (\$2000) Cr GJ Lohmann (\$2000) Cr AP Barr (\$2000) Cr KF Hastie (\$2000) Cr S Bennetto (\$2000) Cr JD Mathews (\$2000) Cr BP Robertson (\$2000) Community Organisation notified of donation: ECM Doc #: Date:/ / Publication of Donation: (refer LGR 2012 s202,3(a) & (b) and (8): Council noticeboard:/ Website:/ Upon completion: Priginal form and supporting documentation to be registered in ECM.
+THIS SECTION TO BE COMPLETED BY COUNCILLOR: Donation Requested by: Mayor ER Schmidt Cr KF Hastie Cr AP Barr Cr KS Farmer Cr KS Farmer Cr JD Mathews Date of request: / / Purpose of Donation: (A written request from the Community Organisation is to be attached to this form.)
+Amount of Donation \$ Amount Is GST applicable Yes No Amount of GST \$ Amount Donation to be made payable to: Organisation By 🔳 EFT (please provide bank details) BSB: ACCOUNT: Cheque - payable to: Authorised by Chief Executive Officer (Signature): Date: / / THIS SECTION TO BE COMPLETED BY ACTIONING OFFICER: Discretionary Funds - Job Number Allocation: Councillor (please tick) Mayor ER Schmidt (\$1000) Cr KF Hastie (\$1000) Cr AP Barr (\$1000) Cr KS Farmer (\$1000) Cr GJ Lohmann (\$1000) Cr SD Plant (\$1000) Cr JD Mathews (\$1000) Community Organisation notified of donation: ECM Doc #: Date:/ / Publication of Donation: (refer LGR 2012 s202,3(a) & (b) and (8): Council noticeboard: / / / Website: / / Upon completion:

 Copy of form to accompany the purchase requisition covering the donation (together with a copy of the Council Resolution if applicable).

-Copy of form to be provided to relevant Councillor, upon request.
+Copy of form to be provided to relevant Councillor, upon request. \geq